dmorady1/vid2pngAndDeleteDuplicates/README.md

 Threshold can be changed with `-t` option.

+Default creates a directory in the same directory of the video file with the name `pictures` if `pictures` already exist it will count up `pictures2` if `pictures2` exist then `pictures3` and so on.
+Can be changed with `-P` option

 <a id="org0c6d865"></a>

 # Requirements

 - findimagedupes (https://github.com/jhnc/findimagedupes)
 - python
 - ffmpeg

 <a id="org35ea0c1"></a>

 # examples